mike-adeyemi/Tradematas_sales_analysis/README.md

 ### Notes

-For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most
+For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for the management, which are prodcuts

-- subscribers
+- What is the top-selling product across all countries?
-- total views
+- What is the average sale price and manufacturing price across all products?
-- videos uploaded
+- What is the total profit earned by the company in the given time period?

 ## Validation